Ice cream parlor: History

 While the origins of ice cream are often debated, most scholars trace the first ice cream parlor back to France in the 17th century.
 In 1686, Francesco Procopio del Coltelli opened Paris' first café.
 The Café Procope, named by its Sicilian founder, introduced gelato to the French public.
 The dessert was served to its elite guests in small porcelain bowls.

 According to one source, the first U.S. ice cream parlor opened in New York City in 1790.
 In the early 1800s, an early form of a U.S. ice cream parlor was existent in Philadelphia, Pennsylvania that sold "all kinds of refreshments, as Ice Cream, Syrups, French Cordials, Cakes, Clarets of the best kind, Jellies, etc."

 The first ice cream factory in Pennsylvania in 1851, and industrial refrigeration in the 1870s made manufacturing and storing ice cream much simpler.
 The first ice cream factory was built by Jacob Fussell, a milk dealer who bought dairy products from Philadelphia farmers and sold them in Baltimore.
 The mass production of ice cream cut the product's cost significantly, making it more popular and more affordable for people of lower classes.

+In the United States, ice cream trucks were used by ice cream parlors after World War II to reach customers after the development of urban sprawl.

 In 2024 MINIMAL in Taiwan became the first ice cream parlor to win a Michelin star.